How To Celebrate Saint Nicholas Day on December 6: Traditions, History, and Sinterklaas

 Leaving Gifts

-The belief that Nicholas had an incredible love for children probably stems from his helping those in need.
-And the tradition of secretly leaving presents in the night for children grew from the belief he didn’t want to be seen—he wanted those he helped to give thanks to God.
+The belief that Nicholas had an incredible love for children probably stems from his help to those in need.
+And the tradition of secretly leaving presents in the night for children grew from the belief he did not want to be seen.
+He wanted those he helped to give thanks to God, not to him.

 Naughty or Nice?